razzius/fish-functions/README.md

 $ git clone https://git.sr.ht/~razzi/fish-functions ~/.config/fish
 ```

-In previous versions, other fishconfig including abbrs were included as well.
+In previous versions, other fish config including abbrs were included as well.
 That changed much more frequently than the functions, so I split them out.

-Now they are at https://git.sr.ht/~razzi/dotfiles and can be symlinked in
-to conf.d/ (see that repository's README for instructions).
+Now they are at https://git.sr.ht/~razzi/dotfiles (see that repository's README for isntallation instructions).

 ## Contents